Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Theoretical Analysis: Spectral Mechanism of Self-Organization

-The phenomenological experiments in Section 3 presented a compelling puzzle: the emergence of a ``Ridge of Optimization'' where stability is maximized amidst strong ``Force Antagonism.''
+The phenomenological experiments in Section~\ref{sec:results} presented a compelling puzzle: the emergence of the Ridge where stability is maximized amidst strong Force Antagonism.
 In this section, we solve this puzzle.
 We posit that these phenomena are manifestations of a spectral phase transition in the learned network.
 We first deduce this mechanism theoretically and then validate it with targeted experiments.